DWTechs/DWTechs.github.io/index.md

 # DWTechnologies

-this is the DWtechs portal for web developers of the organization
+This is the DWtechs portal for web developers of the organization

 ## Docs